-- 7.1 The Trust recognises the importance of the training undertaken by reservists enabling the development of skills and abilities that are of mutual benefit to their respective Reserve Force, the individual and the Trust. - 7.2 Reservists are typically committed to up to 24-40 days training per year.
+- 7.1 The Trust recognises the importance of the training undertaken by reservists enabling the development of skills and abilities that are of mutual benefit to their respective Reserve Force, the individual and the Trust. - 7.2 Reservists are typically committed to between 9-27 days training per year.
 Training tends to take place one evening per week, over various weekends throughout the year and one 2-week training period known as 'annual camp'.
-Training commitments vary, but in most cases include: - Weekly training most reservists train at their local centre for around two-and-a-half hours, one evening a week. - Weekend training all reservists are expected to attend a number of training weekends which take place throughout the year.
+Training commitments vary, but in most cases include: - Weekly training most reservists train at their local centre for around two-anda-half hours, one evening a week. - Weekend training all reservists are expected to attend a number of training weekends which take place throughout the year.

-- Annual training a 2-week training course ('annual camp').
-This may take place at a training establishment, as an attachment to a Regular Unit, a training exercise or a combination of any of these.
-Training normally takes place within the UK, although each year some Reservists train overseas. - 7.3 The Trust is committed to granting additional paid leave of ten days (pro-rata) per year to reservists specifically to enable them to attend their annual camp.
-Reservists, when requesting leave under this policy are expected to complete the 'Application for Special Leave -Section B: Appendix 2 form from the Trust's Special Leave Policy and submit it to their Line Manager.
-(Refer to Special Leave Policy) - 7.4 Additional unpaid leave or annual leave from the reservist's normal annual leave allocation may be granted for short periods of training, provided adequate notice is given and where such training cannot be undertaken in offduty time.
-Attendance at weekend training which cannot be undertaken during off duty will be subject to the same arrangements. - 7.5 Line Managers will aim to facilitate work rosters to allow attendance at annual camp and other training commitments subject to the exigencies of the service. - 7.6 Reservists/Cadet Instructors should give as much notice as possible to allow appropriate absence planning and must provide evidence of training requirements; the additional leave referred to in 7.4 above is contingent upon this.
+- Annual training two-week continuous training camp that takes place each year, either in the UK or abroad. - 7.3 The Trust is committed to granting additional paid leave of ten days (pro-rata) per year to reservists and CFAVs specifically to enable them to attend their annual camp or cadet training.
+Reservists or CFAVs, when requesting leave under this policy are expected to complete the 'Application for Special Leave -Section B: Appendix 2 form from the Trust's Special Leave Policy and submit it to their Line Manager.
+(Refer to Special Leave Policy). - 7.4 Additional unpaid leave or annual leave from the employee's normal annual leave allocation may be granted for short periods of training, provided adequate notice is given and where such training cannot be undertaken in off-duty time.
+Attendance at weekend training which cannot be undertaken during off duty will be subject to the same arrangements. - 7.5 Line Managers will aim to facilitate work rosters to allow attendance at annual camp and other training commitments subject to the needs of the service. - 7.6 Reservists/CFAVs should give as much notice as possible to allow appropriate absence planning and must provide evidence of training requirements; the additional leave referred to in 7.4 above is contingent upon this.
 Once given, permission will not be rescinded unless there are exceptional circumstances. - 7.7 The Trust will treat any instances of unauthorised leave as a serious disciplinary matter that may result in disciplinary action, up to and including dismissal.
 Employees should be aware that, if they take a period of leave that has not been approved, they will be subject to disciplinary action on their return to work.